While the behaviors of consumers are changing in general, the way in which they make use of their devices to buy products is also evolving.

 For those who haven’t heard about progressive web app (PWA), that is a website that looks and behaves as if it is a mobile app.
 Thanks to their native mobile device features, PWAs handle all the operations without an app download/purchase.

 PWAs come in many shapes and designs, from simple taking note tools to enormous e-stores.
 Appscope is a directory of Progressive Web Apps, where you can find best examples of PWAs.
 They can send web push notifications, work offline and be accessible via a home screen shortcut.

 While the mobile app trend is totally beneficial for retail business owners to follow, challenges with native applications still stand to be unavoidable obstacles.
-Designing mobile apps requires OS-specific techniques, thus results in an enormous cost sink.
+Designing mobile apps requires OS-specific techniques, thus resulting in an enormous cost sink.

 Moreover, Apple App Store and Google Play Store are both notorious for its harsh competition rate, which makes it even more difficult for mobile apps to earn exposure.

 Overall, PWAs are an enhanced deployment space that most developers and website owners should check into.